RMcDOttawa/MasterFlatMaker/README.txt

-    -a   or --auto <dir>            Precalibrate by with best bias file in given directory -ar  or --autorecursive         Recursively include sub-directories in auto bias file search -ab  or --autobias              Limit auto-selected files to Bias files only
+    -a   or --auto <dir>            Precalibrate by with best bias file in given directory -ar  or --autorecursive         Recursively include sub-directories in auto bias file search -ab  or --autobias              Limit auto-selected files to Bias files only -ax  or --autoresults           Display specifications of each selected calibration file

     Combination algorithm:  if none, uses GUI preferences -m   or --mean                  Combine files with simple mean